henX117/chatbot/README.txt

 - OpenAI: For language model integration
 - weatherstack.com: For retrieving weather information
 - official-joke-api.appspot.com: For fetching jokes
+- and many other libraries previously mentioned.

-Feel free to customize and extend the chatbot based on your requirements.
-If you have any questions or issues, please don't hesitate to reach out.
+If you have any questions, issues, or suggestions please don't hesitate to reach out!

 Authors:
 - Henry G
-- Isaac H